nsh87/shinyVM/README.md

 if not exactly the same.
 The installation of Python/Fabric is likely the only challenge, but both work on Windows if installed correctly.

-System Requirements: 2GB RAM Min.
+System Requirements: 2GB RAM Min. and 3GB Free HD Space

 For ease, use Mac OSX or Linux and install the following: